YanCotta/YanCotta/README.md

 • Architected a genomic data system at Embrapa, migrating from PostgreSQL to Neo4j to boost query performance by 87%.

 • 1st Place Winner at the Reply Enterprise Challenge (FIAP NEXT 2025).
-I designed and built an end-to-end, production-grade AI platform, that is production-ready, composed of multi-agent AI system, achieving a 76% reduction in a key operational KPI.
+I designed and built an end-to-end, production-grade AI Multi-Agentic platform, that is production-ready, achieving a 76% reduction in a key operational KPI.

 • Trained SOTA models at Outlier using RLHF (collaborating with OpenAI, Meta & Anthropic), increasing model efficiency by 64%.